DestanT/small-business-books/README.md

 ## Constraints

 The deployment terminal is set to 80 columns by 24 rows.
 That means that each line of text needs to be 80 characters or less otherwise it will be wrapped onto a second line.

+* year selection limited to 2021, 2022, 2023

+### IMAGES IN FEATURES
+### TABLE OF INSTRUCTUIONS ON HOW TO TEST - change tense
+### TECHNOLOGIES - include libraries + justification ++ lucid charts ++ break down to languages and libraries and tools etc
+development - where to add the creds.json file etc think about more user friendly - more concise error messages line 171 dont use bare except